saurov2752/ProjectForSVG/README.md

 ![alt text](https://github.com/saurov2752/ProjectForSVG/blob/main/svgSampleImg2.png?raw=true)

 ## The initial dimensions of the SVG figure taken from the JSON file.
-## Click the blue part and move your mouse.
+## Click the blue part and resize the rectangle.
 Perimeter of the rectangle will be changed and you'll see value of perimeter under the rectangle.
-## After resize the rectangle, dimensions will be updated and saved into the JSON file.
+## After resize the rectangle, system will update new dimensions into the JSON file.